An Early Neolithic Monumental Site in Turkey

 At present, it is planned that our excavation work will continue at Göbekli Tepe until such a time that our comprehension of the monument provides us with at least some of the answers to the many still open questions.
 Of course, this work itself will throw up new questions which in turn will also need answering.
 A further important aspect is the preservation of the exposed archaeology and its protection from the elements.
-For this purpose we are currently in the process of implementing a permanent shelter, also designed to facilitate tourist access to the site.
+For this purpose we have implemented permanent shelters, also designed to facilitate tourist access to the site.

 16. Is Göbekli Tepe open to the public?
 Can it be visited by tourists?

 Göbekli Tepe is open to the public and meanwhile there are numerous local businesses specialised in trips to – and guided tours of – the site.
 Even without professional help, Göbekli Tepe is still very easy to reach: it is signposted already from Şanlıurfa and is well known to local taxi drivers.
 At this point, we must stress that due to health and safety regulations the fenced in excavation area is strictly off-limits to visitors; our permanent security staff at the site will be happy to advise you. [more information]

 17. How long will the investigations at Göbekli Tepe continue?

 The Göbekli Tepe project, located at the German Archaeological Institute, is particularly fortunate to have entered a long-term support agreement with the German Research Foundation, thus providing us with several more years of fieldwork at the site.
 All the same, it is extremely difficult for us to publish an exact timetable for our excavations at Göbekli Tepe.
 In this context, reference might be made to other big projects, e.g. Pergamon or Troy, which now look back on excavation histories of more than a century.